ARCommunications/Block-Referral-Spam/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.1.0 =
-* [Must Update] Thanks to user feedback, Spam domain list update, new tutorial notification.
+* [Must Update] Thanks to user [jabet](https://github.com/jabet) for the contribution, now spam list doubled to 350+ domain list, all sorted in order, robust then ever.